billynewport/datasurface/README.md

 An ecosystem is responsible for:

+- A set of infrastructure vendors and locations that can be used within the ecosystem
+- A set of DataPlatforms that are available to service consumers needs
 - A set of approved GovernanceZones
-- A set of infrastructure vendors and locations that can be used within the ecosystem

 ## Governance Zones